borisdj/test2/_posts/2022-09-01-revolution-of-money.md

 From functional viewpoint is can be defined as the Great Chain of being sure about things.
 3 pillars of blockchain technology are: Decentralization, Transparency (Auditability), Immutability.

--- [**Hash**](https://en.wikipedia.org/wiki/Hash_function){:target="_blank"} is a cryptographic function that converts longer text into a relatively unique code (Message Digest) of fixed length, but reverse cannot be done in any practical time.
+-- [**Hash**](https://en.wikipedia.org/wiki/Hash_function){:target="_blank"} is a cryptographic function that converts longer text into a relatively unique code of fixed length, but reverse cannot be done in any practical time.
 This characteristic is used to do the so-called **Mining**, virtual one of course, a term taken from the gold industry.
 That work consists of trying an enormous number of combinations to find one where hash begins with several [leading zeros](https://www.investopedia.com/tech/how-does-bitcoin-mining-work/#toc-the-mining-process){:target="_blank"} (000...).
 Some like to draw analogy with [Sudoku puzzle](https://steemit.com/bitcoin/@abhi3700/crypto-thoughts-ct-5-bitcoin-mining-analogy-sudoku-puzzle){:target="_blank"}.
 All miners are competing to find it and when one does then a new block is finished, synced across the network, and he also gets the reward of a certain amount of newly created coins.<br>
 --In the long term based on statistics, every miner should get approximately equal sum, while on the other side they have spent electric power.
 Based on the number of participants, the algorithm adjusts the difficulty level to keep it always around 10 minutes.
 It's done in a way that when there are more miners leading to more hash power difficulty increases which makes it harder to find a solution.
 This process is called **PoW *(Proof of Work)***, the term is self-explanatory, that consists of defined rules.
 The [**Nakamoto Consensus**](https://medium.com/nakamo-to/nakamoto-consensus-21cd304f96ff){:target="_blank"} is a set of rules that verifies the authenticity of a blockchain network.
 It is using a combination of the proof-of-work [consensus algorithm](https://coinmarketcap.com/alexandria/article/what-is-the-nakamoto-consensus){:target="_blank"} (consensus rules) on a [**BFT**](https://www.geeksforgeeks.org/practical-byzantine-fault-tolerancepbft){:target="_blank"} peer-to-peer network (BFT - *Byzantine Fault Tolerance* that solves *Byzantine Generals Problem* a situation in which majority of actors must agree on a coordinated strategy).<br>
 -- Another important thing to elaborate is [**PKI**](https://www.keyfactor.com/resources/what-is-pki){:target="_blank"} (*Public Key Infrastructure*), which is used here to sign digital info with a private key so others can confirm the signature using the public key, usually packed into a **Digital Certificate**.
 It ensures that no one can spend coins not belonging to them if they do not have the code aka private key.
 PKI is usually using [***RSA* algorithm**](https://www.geeksforgeeks.org/rsa-algorithm-cryptography/){:target="_blank"} which is based on mathematical inability for large number factorization, to effectively find Prime factors.
 RSA can be used for digital encryption (hidden data) or for digital signature (ensures data integrity, authentication, and non-repudiation).
-Others algorithms include SHA-256, *Diffie-Hellman* and *Elliptic curve (ECDSA)* ([discrete logarithm problem](https://www.researchgate.net/publication/220784858_The_Elliptic_Curve_Discrete_Logarithm_Problem_State_of_the_Art){:target="_blank"}).<br>
+Others algorithms include *Diffie-Hellman* and *Elliptic curve* ([discrete logarithm problem](https://www.researchgate.net/publication/220784858_The_Elliptic_Curve_Discrete_Logarithm_Problem_State_of_the_Art){:target="_blank"}).<br>
 ![PKI](https://raw.githubusercontent.com/borisdj/borisdj.github.io/master/assets/images/revolution-of-money/pki.png)

 -- Combination of these elements makes entire process quite intriguing and at the same time gives several positive consequences:<br>